jehartman/ProjectOne/README.md

 If you click on the marker for the places around the home you are looking for infomration about that place will display (such as is this place currently open)

+If user double clicks on marker it will display a route from the address originally entered to the marker for the location user clicked on.